BrukerJWD/integrity2git/README.md

 ### "Unsupported command: 10:32:05"

 Do not pipe this script's output to `git fast-import` anymore.
 Instead, the script will launch `git fast-import` itself to talk to it directly.
 The conversion can still have succeded, though.

+### Corrupt checkpoints

+Some checkpoints in MKS may be corrupt (e.g., a member revision is missing).
+To still be able to convert the project, one can skip checkpoints by adding it to `ignore_revisions`^